New York divorce coercion gang: Assessment

 Rabbinical judge David Eidensohn of Monsey, New York, said, "I'm shocked that people who call themselves rabbis would get involved in coercion."
 According to Eidensohn, if a woman obtains a get in such a manner and remarries, "Her marriage is not legal, and she would be considered living in sin.
 If she has children, the children are considered born out of wedlock, and that's considered a disgrace in the community."
 Eidensohn accused Hershel Schachter of misquoting Maimonides in favor of beating husbands.

 Judy Heicklin, president of the Jewish Orthodox Feminist Alliance, said:

 Samuel Heilman, professor of sociology and Jewish studies at Queens College, said, "Using force, that's the way it used to be done centuries ago.
 Most Jews don't operate like that anymore, but in this community ... it's a sort of fundamentalist view."

 Moshe David Tendler, rabbi and professor of medical ethics at Yeshiva University, said, "The idea that a beth din can issue an order for coercion is baloney, a hoax."
 While conceding that he had "been with [Epstein] on matters", Tendler nevertheless considered him "unreliable".

 Mordechai Willig, a leader of the Beth Din of America court of the centrist Rabbinical Council of America, emphasized that rabbis should never do anything illegal, because if one rabbi does something inappropriate, "everyone whose first name is Rabbi is sullied".

 Chaim Dovid Zwiebel, the executive director of Agudath Israel of America, stated that Wolmark's court didn't hear what defense might be offered by the husband who was allegedly refusing to grant the get.
 Zwiebel, who referred to Wolmark as a "well-respected figure in the Jewish community", "an expert in Jewish law", and a "rabbi of caliber" at the time of Wolmark's arrest, later said:

-The story of this group and their tactics was publicized in a 2014 GQ article by Matt Shaer and was made into a movie by Taffy Brodesser-Akner.
+The story of this group and their tactics was publicized in a 2014 GQ article by Matt Shaer.
+In 2020 it was announced that Sister Media has partnered with Taffy Brodesser-Akner to adapt the story into a feature film to be called The Get, but no further developments have been made public.